 The Sustainability Supplement is a series of research articles prepared by InnoEnergy Master’s School students throughout several European locations.
 The series provides opinions and commentary on various topics including energy resources, energy efficiency, sustainability and other topics of interest.
-Any opinions expressed in these articles are those of the writer and do not necessarily reflect opinions of the CommUnity by InnoEnergy or the Community Post
+Any opinions expressed in these articles are those of the writer and do not necessarily reflect opinions of the General CommUnity Group by InnoEnergy or the Community Post

 Every day we read about the global energy issues that the world is facing.
 Thinking that such a big problem has to be tackled by governments and big companies is the easiest way to feel that we have no responsibility in this complicated challenge.

 But are we sure that we cannot play an active role and become involved?